-Others causes of kidney damage resulting in proteinuria include:
+Some examples of other causes of kidney damage resulting in proteinuria include:

-- Congestive heart failure
+- Heart disease, congestive heart failure

-- Pre-eclampsia – pregnant women are routinely screened for proteinuria because its presence is associated with pre-eclampsia (also known as toxemia of pregnancy).
+- Preeclampsia – pregnant women are routinely screened for proteinuria because its presence is associated with pre-eclampsia (also known as toxemia of pregnancy).
 Pre-eclampsia is a pregnancy-specific disorder where proteinuria and hypertension develop at the same time.
 Symptoms can include edema (swelling), nausea, and headaches during pregnancy.
 Rarely, it can cause severe symptoms such as seizures.
 Pre-eclampsia can be dangerous for both the mother and her baby.

 - Multiple myeloma (cancer of the plasma cells) – proteinuria due to the presence of excess proteins in blood that overflow into the urine (Bence-Jones protein) may be seen in multiple myeloma.
 Bence-Jones protein consists of an abnormal immunoglobulin light chain (either kappa or lambda) that is produced by monoclonal plasma cells.
-All immunoglobulins are composed of four protein chains, two light chains and two heavy chains.
-Bence-Jones protein is made of two immunoglobulin light chains and its presence in urine is often diagnostic of multiple myeloma in the context of other symptoms.